AdobeDocs/experience-cloud.en/help/mobile-android-implementation/launch-install-the-mobile-sdk.md

 ## Enable Lifecycle Metrics in the App

-Lifecycle metrics are environment-based metrics and dimensions that can be easily enabled in an app using the Experience Platform SDK.
+Lifecycle metrics are environment-based metrics and dimensions that can be easily enabled in an app using the Experience Platform Mobile SDK.
 Since they can be used by multiple Experience Cloud solutions, we will enable them here, before we move deeper into the individual solutions.
 This is as simple as adding a couple lines of code to our app in the right place.

 ### Import the Core Library into the BusBookingActivity File